alexgenin/chouca/README.md

   )
 ```

-Many models are supported by `chouca`: any neighborhood rule can be used, and rules
-depending on the global cover of a state can be included as long as it can be
-expressed as a polynomial of that state.
-If you don't if your model is supported or not,
-you can always write it: `chouca` will warn you if it cannot use your transition rules
-accurately.

 ## Motivation and objectives

 Probabilistic cellular automata are widely used in ecology to describe the dynamics of
-organisms in the landscape, and investigate how local interactions between organisms may
+organisms in a landscape, and investigate how their interactions may affect the dynamic
-affect the dynamic of a system as a whole.
-However, implementing those models is often
+of a system as a whole.
+However, implementing those models is often done using ad-hoc
-done using ad-hoc R code, which is slow, error-prone, and does not encourage exploring
+R code, which is slow, error-prone, and does not encourage exploring different
-different variation around a single model. `chouca` aims at providing a high-level
+variations around a single model. `chouca` aims at providing a high-level interface to
-interface to such type of models, in order to reduce errors, and allow spending more time
+such type of models, in order to reduce errors, and spend more time on model design,
-on model design, than debugging ugly code.
+rather than debugging ugly code.

 `chouca` wants to be user-friendly, yet provide very good performance.
-Several engines are
-included, including a pure-R engine and a C++ engine.
-In addition to those two, `chouca`
+Several backend are provided, the main one being in C++. `chouca` can also emit and compile the required
-is capable of emitting and compiling the required C++ code at runtime for a specific
+C++ code at runtime for a specific model (à la Stan).
+This allows making optimizations
-model.
-This allows making optimizations that would be impossible otherwise, and improves
+that would be impossible otherwise, and improves performance typically 10-100 times.
-performance typically by one or two orders of magnitude.